|Academic Term||Early Fall 2018|

 - Learn and appreciate the behavioral norms, social and cultural values of Ireland.

 - Experience Ireland through staying with locals, and touring historical and cultural sites.

 - Develop and deepen their intellectual curiosity.

-Leta Beard, Foster School of Business, Program Director
+Leta Beard, Marketing and International Business, Program Director

-Leta Beard is an award winning Senior Lecturer in the Marketing and International Business department of the University Of Washington Michael G. Foster School of Business.
-In addition to her 20 years of teaching experience, she has 12 years of industry experience working for AT&T Network Systems (Lucent Technologies).
-A few of the teaching awards she has won are: Marketing and International Business Faculty of the Year- 2016, 2013, 2010 and 2006 and the 2015 UW Distinguished Teaching Award.
+Leta Beard is an award winning Senior Lecturer in the Marketing and International Business department at the Michael G. Foster School of Business.
+A few of her teaching awards include: UW Distinguished Teaching Award (2015), Marketing and International Faculty of the Year (2006, 2010, 2013, and 2016), and the Ron Crockett Award for Excellence in Undergraduate Teaching (2015).
+In addition to her 21 years teaching experience, she has 12 years of industry experience working for AT&T Network Systems (Lucent Technologies).
+Some of the courses she teaches are: Marketing Principles, Global Business Perspectives, Marketing Management, and Tribal Gaming.

-*Subject to when & where you buy your ticket
+- Airfare (average price subject to when and where your buy your ticket - $1,100)

 Program fees will be posted to your MyUW student account and can be paid the same way that you pay tuition and other fees.
 Check your MyUW Account periodically for due dates.